 What does that data look like on a linear graph?
 Behold:

 Figure 1.
 A linear graph showing the change between two sets of data with different magnitudes.The two data paths show that both appear to have a flat trend.
-The upper series, which has a higher magnitude than the lower series, looks almost the same in terms of growth, very little.
+The upper series, which has a higher magnitude than the lower series, looks almost the same in terms of growth -- that is, very little.

 But when we plug the data into Chartlytics, well as Emeril Lagasse would say, “Bam!”